rfc-st/humble/README.md

 * <a href="https://github.com/Azathothas">Azathothas</a> for reporting <a href="https://github.com/rfc-st/humble/issues/4">this</a> bug.
 * <a href="https://github.com/bulaktm">bulaktm</a> for <a href="https://github.com/rfc-st/humble/issues/5">this</a> suggestion.
 * <a href="https://www.linkedin.com/in/david-boronat/">David</a>, for believing in the usefulness of this tool.
-* <a href="https://www.linkedin.com/in/eduardo-boronat/">Eduardo</a>, for making possible the first Demo and <a href="https://github.com/rfc-st/humble#linux-analyze-multiple-urls-and-save-the-results-as-pdfs">this</a> example.
+* <a href="https://www.linkedin.com/in/eduardo-boronat/">Eduardo</a>, for making possible the first Demo and for the advanced usage example <i>"(Linux) - Analyze multiple URLs and save the results as PDFs"</i>.
 * <a href="https://github.com/gl4nce">gl4nce</a> for <a href="https://github.com/rfc-st/humble/issues/6">this</a> suggestion.
 * İDRİS BUDAK for reporting the need to <a href="https://github.com/rfc-st/humble/commit/f85dd7811859fd2e403a0ecd848b21db20949841">this</a> check.
 * <a href="https://github.com/manuel-sommer">manuel-sommer</a> for <a href="https://github.com/rfc-st/humble/issues/8">this</a> and <a href="https://github.com/rfc-st/humble/issues/10">this</a> suggestions.